 Wintergreen owners believe that WPOA is the most effective in managing roadway snow removal, road surfaces, mowing, roadway storm clean-up, and road signage.
-Administering the Architectural Review Board (ARB) was seen as comparatively less effective, while also including the largest percentage of "not sure" responses.
+Administering the Architectural Review Board (ARB) was seen as comparatively less effective (27% rate it as "very effective"), while also including the largest percentage (40%) of "not sure" responses.
 Combined, this suggests there is considerable confusion over the ARB's role and responsibilities.
 WPOA effectiveness is perceived similarly among valley and mountain property owners - the only notable difference is maintenance of WPOA parks and pavilions.
 In most categories, primary residents rate WPOA effectiveness higher than do non-primary residents, most notably maintenance of WPOA parks and pavilions, WPOA administrative support, ARB and WPOA facility conditions.